 , an extracurricular program that teaches middle school students the fundamentals of robotics engineering using Sphero robots and the Mech language.
 Here you can see the robot Light Bright event, and several Mech programs written by middle school students.

-This has been a preview look at Mech v0.1-beta, which will be released in October 2022.
+This has been a preview look at Mech v0.1-beta.

 If you want to learn more or try Mech alpha, you can do so at the following links: